Print

 • small pinch each of ground ginger, cinnamon, & allspice

-• optional for garnish: 1/4 cup (43g) sprinkles
+• optional for garnish: sprinkles

 Instructions

-5. Bake for 23–26 minutes or until the top is set but still looks quite soft, and a toothpick inserted in the center comes out mostly clean with a few moist (not wet) crumbs.
-Do not over-bake.
-Bars puff up in the oven, but settle as they cool.
+4. Bake for 23–26 minutes or until the top is set but still looks quite soft and a toothpick inserted in the center comes out mostly clean with only a few moist crumbs.
+Err on the side of under-baking.
+Bars puff up in the oven, but settle and firm up as they cool.
+Allow the bars to cool in the pan set on a cooling rack for at least 1 hour.

-7. Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese and butter together on medium speed until smooth and creamy, about 2 minutes.
-Add confectioners’ sugar, ginger, cinnamon, allspice, and vanilla extract.
-Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
-Taste.
-Add a pinch of salt if desired.
+5. Make the frosting: In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth, about 2 minutes.
+Scrape down the sides of the bowl as needed.
+Add the confectioners’ sugar, ginger, cinnamon, allspice, and vanilla extract.
+Beat on low speed for 30 seconds, then increase to high speed and beat for 2 minutes until completely combined and creamy.
+Taste and beat in a pinch of salt if the frosting is too sweet.
+Spread the frosting on the cooled bars.
+Top with sprinkles, if desired.
+To help set the frosting, refrigerate for 30 minutes before slicing and serving.

-9. Cover leftover bars tightly and store in the refrigerator for up to 5 days.
+6. Lift the bars out of the pan by gripping the parchment paper overhang; transfer to a cutting board and cut into squares.
+Cover leftover bars tightly and store in the refrigerator for up to 5 days.
 If you skipped the frosting, cover and store plain gingerbread cookie bars at room temperature for up to 3 days, or in the refrigerator for up to 1 week.

 Notes